-To guide their choice of a modelling framework, users can rely on various criteria such as the strength of the theoretical framework, the quality and the diversity of the available documentation, the accessibility of the models (is the model freely available? is the code open source? is the software regularly updated and compatible with the recent operating systems?), the functionality and friendliness of user interfaces (existence of graphic user interface, possibility of interfacing with Geographic Information Systems), existence of technical assistance, volume and availability of the data required to implement the model, etc. For example, among the seven models mentioned above, only two are open source and mature enough to meet professional standards: TRANUS and UrbanSim 0.
+To guide their choice of a modelling framework, users can rely on various criteria such as the strength of the theoretical framework, the quality and the diversity of the available documentation, the accessibility of the models (is the model freely available? is the code open source? is the software regularly updated and compatible with the recent operating systems?), the functionality and friendliness of user interfaces (existence of graphic user interface, possibility of interfacing with Geographic Information Systems), existence of technical assistance, volume and availability of the data required to implement the model, etc. For example, among the seven models mentioned above, only two are open source and mature enough to meet professional standards: TRANUS and UrbanSim0.
 These two models are very different but particularly representative of the main current philosophies and trends in this scientific domain.
 Their comparison is informative.

 STEEP implication in LUTI modelling.
 As yet, very few local planning authorities make use of these strategic models, mostly because they are difficult to calibrate and validate.
 Systematic improvement on these two critical steps would clearly increase the level of confidence in their results; these limitations hinder their dissemination in local agencies.
 One of the major goals of STEEP is therefore to meet the need for better calibration and validation strategies and algorithms.
-This research agenda lies at the core of our project CITiES (ANR Modèles Numériques).
+This research agenda lies at the core of our project CITIES (ANR Modèles Numériques) that ended in 2017 with the PhD defense of Thomas Capelle .
+This work is being partly pursued in the QAMECS project.

 As for LUTI modeling, we have been using the TRANUS model since the creation of our team.
-We have also been working on UrbanSim from the beginning of the CITiES project.
-In this framework we work in close collaboration with AURG 0, the local urban planning agency of Grenoble (Agence d'Urbanisme de la Région Grenobloise) in order to better understand and to improve the relevance of these tools for such territorial agencies.
+In this framework we work in close collaboration with AURG0, the local urban planning agency of Grenoble (Agence d'Urbanisme de la Région Grenobloise) in order to better understand and to improve the relevance of these tools for such territorial agencies.